Liveness Detection: Definition and Use in Compliance

 A third attack vector, injection attacks, bypasses the camera entirely.
 The attacker intercepts the data stream between the camera and the application and injects a synthetic video.
 Defending against injection requires device integrity verification and runtime application self-protection, controls that sit outside the liveness algorithm itself.

-The international benchmark for testing liveness systems is ISO 30107-3, which defines presentation attack instruments, test metrics, and reporting requirements.
-Financial institutions procuring third-party liveness vendors should request ISO 30107-3 compliance test results, specifically attack presentation classification error rate (APCER) and bona fide presentation classification error rate (BPCER) scores at the institution's chosen operating point.
+The international benchmark for testing liveness systems is ISO/IEC 30107-3, which classifies presentation attack instruments (photos, videos, 3D masks) and defines test metrics and reporting requirements.
+Financial institutions procuring third-party vendors should request compliance test results, specifically attack presentation classification error rate (APCER) and bona fide presentation classification error rate (BPCER) scores at the institution's chosen operating point.
 A vendor that won't provide these numbers on request is not ready for regulated deployment.
+The NIST Face Recognition Vendor Testing program benchmarks commercial systems against real-world attack datasets, giving an independent basis for selection beyond vendor-supplied figures.

 How is Liveness Detection used in practice?